-The Different Types of Licenses and Which Ones Benefit Artists The Most:
+The Different Types of Beat Licenses and Which Ones Benefit Artists The Most:

-Typically, your options for buying beats online from marketplaces such as Beatstars or Airbit or from a producer’s website fall into two categories: exclusive and non exclusive, with the latter usually having a number of sub categories.
+Typically, beat licensing options from an online marketplace like Beatstars or Airbit or from a producer’s website fall into two categories: exclusive and non exclusive, with the latter usually having a number of sub categories.
 We’ll cover both in depth.

 Non Exclusive Beat Leases

-What’s important to establish from the jump is that when you purchase a non-exclusive license to a beat, you are not actually buying the beat.
-You are simply buying the right to utilize the beat in a limited capacity.
-The producer holds full copyright ownership over the composition.
-He/she is also permitted to sell additional non-exclusive licenses of that same beat to other artists.
-This can continue until someone purchases the exclusive rights.
-At that point, the beat can no longer be distributed and ownership rights are granted to the purchaser of the exclusive.
+What’s important to establish from the jump is that when you purchase a non-exclusive beat lease (or license; the terms are interchangeable), you are not actually buying the beat.
+You are simply buying the right to use the beat in a limited capacity.
+The producer retains full copyright ownership over the composition and is allowed to continuously sell non-exclusive licenses of that same beat to other artists until someone purchases the exclusive rights to the beat.
+At that point, the beat can no longer be distributed and ownership rights are granted to the purchaser.